 Where the Grocery and the Kitchen Share the Same Values

-Ixelles has quietly become the neighbourhood in Brussels where the gap between food politics and food pleasure narrows most visibly.
+TAN is a restaurant in Ixelles, Brussels, known for organic fusion with vegan options and a Google rating of 4.2.
 The commune's mix of independent traders, organic markets, and a dining public that reads ingredient provenance as part of the experience has produced a cluster of addresses where what you eat and where it comes from are treated as inseparable questions.
 TAN, at Rue de l'Aqueduc 95, sits at the more committed end of that spectrum.
 The ground floor operates as a bio grocery store; the restaurant occupies the floors above.
-That vertical integration is not a branding exercise — it is the operational logic of the place.
+That vertical integration is not a branding exercise, it is the operational logic of the place.
 The same sourcing standards that stock the shelves inform what goes onto the plate.

 This kind of embedded, whole-building approach to organic food retail and dining is relatively rare in Brussels, even as the broader European conversation around sustainable restaurant models has accelerated.
 Venues like Barge and Eliane represent different points on the city's plant-forward and ingredient-conscious spectrum, but TAN's grocery-plus-restaurant format places it in a distinct structural category: the venue as a complete food environment rather than a single service point.